Commercial Waste Collection Costs 2020

 There are different types of bin sizes, and the size of the bin collected, along with the waste inside, will dictate the collection price.
 The most popular commercial bin sizes (in litres) are as follows:

-Certain waste types have scrap value and these can sometimes generate a small profit.
-Metals, alloys and recyclable computer components are the most common form of rebate-generating waste.
+Certain waste types have scrap and recycling value and these can sometimes generate a small profit.
+Glass, cardboard, metals, alloys and recyclable computer components are the most common form of rebate-generating waste, but please note your waste volumes must be significant in the multiple tons for a rebate.

 The standard landfill tax rate as of 1 April 2019 is £91.35 per tonne.
 This is set to rise to £94.25 in April 2020.